Franchy Cordero Player Props: Yankees vs. Guardians

 Looking to place a prop bet on Franchy Cordero?
 Check out what's available at BetMGM and sign up with this link!

-- Cordero had a hit in 41 of 84 games a season ago, with multiple hits in nine of those games.
+- Cordero has had a base hit in five of six games this season, and multiple hits once.

+- In three games this year, he has hit a long ball (50.0%, and 13% of his trips to the plate).

-- Cordero picked up an RBI in 20.2% of his 84 games last season, with two or more RBIs in 9.5% of those contests (eight).
-He drove in three or more runs in three games.
+- Cordero has picked up an RBI in 66.7% of his games this year, with more than one RBI in 66.7% of his games.
+He has also driven in three or more runs in two contests.

+- He has scored in four of six games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.